stadiamaps/stadiamaps-api-py/docs/GeospatialApi.md

 # **tz_lookup**
 > TzResponse tz_lookup(lat, lng, timestamp=timestamp)

-Get the current time zone information for any point on earth.
+Get time zone information for any point on earth.

-The Stadia TZ API provides time zone information, as well as information about any special offset (such as DST) in effect based on the latest IANA TZDB.
-Note that this API may not be accurate for timestamps in the past and does not claim to report precise nautical times in the open ocean beyond territorial waters.
+Retrieve the time zone identifier, standard UTC offset, special offset (such as DST), and the localized time in several common formats.

 ### Example